kvnxiao/aeroten-theme/README.md

 ## Installing

+Releases can be found in the [release section](https://github.com/kvnxiao/aeroten-theme/releases) online.

-To build the metacity .xml file from the templating source file which uses Pug, you will need `yarn` and `make` installed.
+To manually build and install the metacity .xml file from the templating source file which uses Pug, you will need `yarn` and `make` installed.

 1. Clone the repository to your drive